 8th March is World Kidney Day.
 Celebrate this day by getting your renal system (kidney and urinary system) checked.

 24th March is World TB Day.
 In India even today, 2 deaths occur every 3 minutes due to tuberculosis.
 TB is completely curable with proper care & treatment.
 Don't ignore symptoms such as prolonged evening rise of fever, coughing and blood in sputum.
 Early detection leads to best disease management.

 This is considered as the perfect month for spring cleaning your house.
-We suggest that you make it the chosen month to go for an annual health checkup and 'spring clean' your body as well.
+We suggest that you make it the chosen month to go for an Fitness health checkup and 'spring clean' your body as well.

 7th April is celebrated as the World Health Day worldwide and draws attention towards global healthcare.
 Mark this day to pay attention to yours and your loved one's health and wellbeing.